This is a guide on axolotl care. Here you can read all about axolotl and how to best keep them as pets.

 On average, axolotl live 10 to 15 years, and there are some reports they can even reach 20 years.

-Adult size of axolotl
+Adult Size of Axolotl

-The average size of an adult axolotl is 9 to 10 inches (23 to 25 cm) in length and around 10 ounces in weight.
+The average size of an adult axolotl is 9 to 12 inches (23 to 30 cm) in length and around 10 ounces in weight.
 There are reports they can reach 18 inches (45 cm) in length, but that is extremely rare.

 How to tell the gender of an axolotl

-It’s more difficult to tell their gender until they are more developed and reaching sexual maturity at around 12 to 24 months old.
+It’s difficult to tell their gender until they are more developed and reaching sexual maturity at around 12 to 24 months old.
 Females tend to have a rounder body and males more slim.
 Males will have a bulging cloaca area (the region right behind the back legs), and females will have no bulge or only a very slight bulge.

-Senses
+The Axolotl’s Senses

 Axolotls have a good sense of smell to help them detect prey.
 They have poor vision, but to make up for it, they have what is called a lateral line system made up of epidermal sensory organs on their head and body which helps them detect movement.